vnd/rarm/README.md

 * hardware: ARMv7 CPU including CP15, MMU, read-only UART, timer and interrupt controller
 * OS: vanilla Linux 3.2 with custom config (turned off SMP, Thumb, hardware FP, etc)
 * rudimentary breakpoins, watchpoints, single stepping
-* boots to "hello world" initramfs
+* boots to prompt (note: UART is read-only at the moment, so not possible to type)

 #### Stats
 * about 1 millions instruction per second, which is 60-70 times slower than qemu